Accessing Medicaid a.k.a. “Choices” to Pay for Long-Term Care

 As long as your father is living, it is not too late to preserve equity in the home for our client and his family.
 See Saving Momma’s Home in our Resource section.

-Our first focus is that our client receives the care he needs at the right time and in the right place.
-Then, we look at preserving income and assets for the well spouse, and to the extent possible for their children.
-It is never too late to make a plan, and there are many creative ways to accomplish the client’s and family’s goals.
+Our first priority is for our disabled client to receive the care he needs at the right time and in the right place.
+Next we look at preserving income and assets for the well spouse, and to the extent possible for the couple’s children.
+It is never too late to make a plan, and there are many creative ways to accomplish the goals of client and family.